omidmogharian/opengithub/README.rst

-OctoHub: Low level Python and CLI interface to GitHub
+OpenGitHub: interface to GitHub
 =====================================================

-OctoHub is a Python package that provides a low level interface to the full GitHub v3 API:
+OpenGitHub is a Python package that simply opens the access to the GitHub v3 API for montorin purposes:

 * `Activity`_
 * `Gists`_